davebeyer/scenescape-doc/SceneScapeScripts.md

 The variable attributes indicate where on the stagedrop image to anchor the scenes (in % from left, % from top).

-Note that the sub-scenes may be on a simple stage, or may themselves be on an image map stage.
+Note that the sub-scenes may be on a show stage, or may themselves be on an image map stage.

 ## Example 6 - Scene Employing String Templating